Abdullah-Arab/ITSE321-PROJECT-COMPILER/readme.md

  <!-- that can perform lexical analysis, syntax analysis, semantic analysis, and code generation.
 The compiler will take a source code written in a specific programming language and produce an executable binary file. -->

 ## Features
+- ( 0.1 ) the compiler can read a source text file and print it to a new text file.
 <!--
 - Lexical analysis: Tokenizing the source code into meaningful tokens.
 - Syntax analysis: Parsing the tokens to check for correct syntax.